tic-tac-token/ttt-book/src/chapters/1/test-driving-fizzbuzz.md

 }
 ```

-Run it and see it fail:
+Run the test and see it fail:

 ```bash
 $ forge test